 About the University of Kansas Police Department

-- The next Rape Aggression Defense Training (RAD) will be held August 17 and 19.
-The training is open to any female on the medical center or health system campus.
+- The next Rape Aggression Defense Training (RAD) will be held September 14, 15, 24 and 25.
+The training is only open to female faculty, staff and students on the medical center or health system campus.
 Email to sign up.

 - Please take precautions both here and at home if you are doing work or other activites outside in the heat.